valor-software/ngx-bootstrap/components/dropdown/readme.md

 ### Dropdown properties
 - `isOpen` (`?boolean=false`) - if `true` dropdown will be opened
 - `autoClose` (`?string='always'`) - behaviour vary:
+    * `nonInput` - (default) automatically closes the dropdown when any of its elements is clicked — as long as the clicked element is not an `input` or a `textarea`.
-    * `always` - (default) automatically closes the dropdown when any of its elements is clicked
+    * `always` - automatically closes the dropdown when any of its elements is clicked
     * `outsideClick` - closes the dropdown automatically only when the user clicks any element outside the dropdown
     * `disabled` - disables the auto close.
 You can then control the open/close status of the dropdown manually, by using `is-open`.
 Please notice that the dropdown will still close if the toggle is clicked, the `esc` key is pressed or another dropdown is open
 - `keyboardNav` (`?boolean=false`) - if `true` will enable navigation of dropdown list elements with the arrow keys